petrroll/mff-stuff/umela_inteligence/notes.md

 Planning in FO
 - actions are terms
-- sitations are also terms
+- situations are also terms
 - need to reason about sequences of actions
 - fluent a predicate that changes with time (needs situation as last argument : represents time)
 - tasks: